prosyslab/bayesmith-artifact/README.md

 ### Results shipped altogether
 The data obtained from the commands below that run either learning or inference are shipped in the Docker image.
-In each section, we report the duration for those commands together.
+In each section, we report the duration for those commands if manually executed.

 ---
 ## 2. Directory structure